ykasidit/bluez-compassion/README.md

   - Leave the 'bluetoothctl' (with default-agent) open so you can type 'yes' to authorize when the remote device connects to us in the next step.

 - Run a 'rfcomm server' (to make a wireless character device - Serial/COM port) waiting for incomming connections:
-(NOTE: very early stage - can now read/write with stdin only... but working with remote Android device connecting via the 'Bluetooth Terminal' app.)
 <pre>./rfcomm -p "/my_serial_port" -n "spp" -s -C 1 -u "0x1101"</pre>

-Then you can type and press enter here to get it sent/shown on the remote device, type/send from the remote device to get it shown here...
+Then you can type and press enter here to get it sent/shown on the remote device, type/send from the remote device to get it shown here!
+Congratulatons!

+NOTE: very early stage - can now read/write with stdin/stdout only... but it is already working with remote Android device connecting via the 'Bluetooth Terminal' app.
+Also the write from the stdin would have apx 1 sec delay as it's 'sleeping' if it failed to find data from stdin previously.

 NOTE: Do not use the '-N' named-pipe mode yet (for example to read/write to from /dev/rfcomm0 instead of stdin/stdout - it has lots of issues mentioned in a git commit msg - it is recommended to use the above example instead).

 ---